 Pros: This process stimulates collagen safely, stimulating fibroblasts to make new blood vessels and collagen.
-It can also be combined with stem cell growth factors or PRP (platelet-rich plasma) to enhance results through deeper penetration and delivery.
+It can also be combined with tissue repair growth factors or Natural Growth Factor Injections to enhance results through deeper penetration and delivery.
 Microneedling can also be stacked with laser treatments at the same visit.

 Cons: As an in-office procedure, it’s more expensive than trying it at home with a kit.
 The effectiveness of the deeper penetration we offer requires that you stay out of the sun pre-and post-treatment, as well as appropriate skincare.
 For the same reason, a numbing cream is applied at each session.

 Microneedling with RF has received a lot of buzz.
 This approach uses a combination of microneedling with a radiofrequency current that generates heat, aiming to boost results with targeted higher temperatures.